Symbols Found on Gravestones

 Arms outstretched - The plea for mercy.

-(The) Death's Head - On medieval monuments the death's head was used to represent Death, a reminder that death comes to everyone, as indicated by the words that later accompanied it, Momento Mori, meaning "Remember that you must die."
+(The) Death's Head (skull, skull and crossbones) - On medieval monuments the death's head was used to represent Death, a reminder that death comes to everyone, as indicated by the words that later accompanied it, Momento Mori, meaning "Remember that you must die."
 Heart in the Mouth of a Death's Head means the soul emerging triumphant from death.

 Eye of God/All-Seeing Eye - The Eye of God or the All-Seeing Eye symbolizes the all-knowing and ever-present God.
 During the Renaissance period in Europe, it was common to illustrate the Eye of God surrounded by a triangle (the Holy Trinity).
 The eye within the triangle, surrounded by a circle and radiating rays of light is used to symbolize the holiness of the true God.